-To maintain social distancing and the 2m rule, workplaces will need to change how they are laid out.
+To maintain social distancing rules, workplaces will need to change how they are laid out.
 People will no longer be able to sit close together at desks, in meeting rooms or in the staff restaurant.
 Similarly how people move about the building will need to change.
 Some considerations include: